Peridax/thisisaforum-server/README.md

 # thisisaforum-server

+### Links
+You can access the client repo [here](https://github.com/Peridax/thisisaforum-client).
+You can also access the deployed backend [here](https://thisisaforum-server.herokuapp.com/).

 ### Description
 This is the backend API server for *thisisaforum*.
 All the backend logic is handled here.
 The end goal for this project is to create a forum website where users can chat with each other via threads within subforums.
 Subforums categorize the chats.
 Users can also reply to threads.